 Despite their prominent use, the applicability of Framingham-based algorithms to modern populations has been questioned.7,8,9 Framingham-based scores are based on a homogeneous, geographically limited, Caucasian, male-dominated cohort from a prior generation when cardiovascular risk profiles and preventive pharmacotherapy were both less well developed and less used than in modern cohorts.
 Multiple studies in diverse populations suggest that Framingham-based risk-scoring systems may misclassify risk, particularly in women, and overestimate CHD risk.9 In response, the Reynolds Risk Score (RRS) was developed in 2007 and included parental history of premature CHD and measurement of high-sensitivity C-reactive protein.8 Most recently, the American Heart Association (AHA) and the American College of Cardiology (ACC) developed a new atherosclerosis cardiovascular disease (ASCVD) risk score to guide ASCVD risk-reducing therapy.10 This new risk score uses the same traditional risk factors as the original FRSs and offers separate equations for white and African American men and women.
 As noted, each risk model has its limitations and therefore should be used with caution.
 In women, using the Reynolds score as adjunct to other risk scores may yield value for reclassification, especially for those patients who fall into the intermediate-risk category.11

-Taking into account the tools and current guidelines as ...
+Taking into account the tools and current ...